mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 For Git-based applications, revisions are sorted according to the commit history, which sometimes does not reflect the chronological order due to Git's decentralized nature and local commits.
 The history dialog shows you revision number, date, time, author, and message of each revision.

-Select a revision to see additional details, such as related Mendix Portal stories, changed documents, Studio Pro version, and changes on disk.
+Select a revision to see additional details, such as related stories, changed documents, Studio Pro version, and changes on disk.
 Icons summarize the kinds of changes that happened in the app.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/history-of-dialog.png" class="no-border" >}}